Sommaire

 - Magnesium, which supports the nervous system and limits muscle fatigue.

-- Iron, which is essential in cases of heavy menstrual bleeding.
+- Iron, which is essential in case of heavy menstrual bleeding.

 As always, seek professional advice before any supplementation.
-Especially if you are already taking hormonal or other medication!
+Especially if you are already taking hormonal or medicinal treatments!

 Improving mental hygiene

 Finally, perimenopausal fatigue is not limited to the body.
-Indeed, it also affects the mind.
-Stress, emotional burden, and the feeling of no longer being able to keep up – all of this heavily impacts energy.
-Here too, our advice will be simple, but effective… Allow yourself guilt-free time for yourself, with:
+Yes, it also affects the mind.
+Stress, emotional burden, and the feeling of no longer keeping up – all of this heavily impacts energy.
+Here too, our advice will be simple but effective...
+Allow yourself guilt-free time for yourself, with:

 - reading;